 In fact, exercise is the most important factor in increasing two recently discovered capacities of the human brain, neurogenesis and neuroplasticity.

 Neurogenesis is the term describing your brain's ability to grow new neurons daily, and neuroplasticity describes your brains amazing capacity to link neurons in new networks.

 And folks if you do not exercise and challenge those new neurons daily, you lose them, and that is eventually called alzheimers.

 Not sure about you, but I am too broke to die, and Alzheimers is not an option.

 In Brainfit for Life Evans and Burghardt talk about the pillars of brain fitness.
-The most important is physical exercise, nutrition, stress management, sleep, and novel learning experiences.
+The most important is physical exercise, followed by nutrition, stress management, sleep, and novel learning experiences.

-On this page, we have talked a bit about how physical exercise is so important to the human experience, and to human mental health.
+On this page, we have talked a bit about how physical exercise is so important for your mental health, and to the human experience, and to human mental health.

 One of the very interesting recent developments in the mental health field is the use of computerized Cognitive Behavioral Programs in the addiction treatment field.

 That sounds pretty amazing to me, an old Twelve Step guy, but then again, ever since I read Norman Doidge's, MD, The Brain That Changes Itself, I have been using computerized brain fitness programs like Mind Sparke Brain Fitness Pro, The Posit Science Brain Fitness Program, and Lumosity in conjunction with my physical workout for my mental and brain health.